High-Sensitivity Optical Detection of Electron-Nuclear Spin Clusters in Diamond

 To polarize the nuclear spins, a highly homogeneous magnetic field generated by a pair of 2 inches permanent magnets and mounted on a rotation stage is employed (see SM, section II).
 We will mostly be studying the $\ket{I=1/2, m_I=\pm 1/2}\equiv \ket{\pm 1/2}$ spin of the $^{13}$C atoms.
 Neglecting the coupling between the electronic spin and the nuclear spin of the $^{14}$N, the Hamiltonian that describes a single coupled $^{13}$C-NV pair is given by: where $D= 2.87$~GHz, $\gamma_e=$2.8025~MHz/G and $\gamma_n=-1.07$~kHz/G. $\underline{\underline{\mathbf{A}}}$ is the hyperfine tensor, whose components characterize the anisotropic interaction between the electronic and nuclear spins.
 In the NV center basis, it is possible to rewrite this Hamiltonian as

 where double quantum terms are neglected (See SM, section VI).
-The $\{\bm e_x,\bm e_y, \bm e_z\}$ coordinate system is shown in Fig.~\ref{C13}-a) and b). $\phi$ is defined as the angle that points to a $^{13}$C site as depicted in Fig.~\ref{C13}-b). $A_{\rm ani}$, $A_\perp$ are linear combinations of the components of the $\underline{\underline{\mathbf{A}}}$ tensor (see Supplementary materials, section VI). $A_\perp$ enables a flip-flop process, while $A_{\rm ani}$ induces a flip of the electronic spin conditional on the nuclear spin state.
+The $\{\bm e_x,\bm e_y, \bm e_z\}$ coordinate system is shown in Fig.~\ref{C13}-a) and b). $\phi$ is defined as the angle that points to a $^{13}$C site as depicted in Fig.~\ref{C13}-b). $A_{\rm ani}$, $A_\perp$ are linear combinations of the components of the $\underline{\underline{\mathbf{A}}}$ tensor (see Supplementary materials \cite{supp}, section VI). $A_\perp$ enables a flip-flop process, while $A_{\rm ani}$ couples the electronic and nuclear spins by inducing spin flips of one system conditional on the $z$-projection of the other.